 When you are living in the Netherlands and you die after you have made a will, then your estate will be handled according to your will.
 Making a will gives you more choices:

 You can specify in your will that you wish the law of your own country of nationality to apply, instead of Dutch law.
-For instance, an Italian person living in the Netherlands may choose to apply Italian law to the division of their estate.
+For instance, an Italian person living in the Netherlands may choose to apply Italian law to their estate.

 You may also choose to appoint an executor for your estate, to divide your estate unequally, leave specific bequests to heirs, name a cohabiting partner as heir, or disinherit someone, etc. – if those choices are allowed according to that country’s law.

 In addition, you can make use of an exclusion clause.
 This clause is especially important for expats because it allows a person to leave an inheritance to an heir without the risk that it could fall under a community of property.
-In other words, the heir will not have to share that inheritance with a spouse even if they are married in a community of property and later divorce – the inheritance will belong to him alone.
+In other words, the heir will not have to share that inheritance with a spouse even if they are married in a community of property and later, in case of divorce – the inheritance will belong to him alone.

-If you are living in the Netherlands, then without question the best way to protect your heirs’ rights and to have your last wishes respected is to make a will.
+If you are living in the Netherlands, then the best way to protect your heirs’ rights and to have your last wishes respected is, without question, to make a will.

 Get help with international inheritance